ChunMinChang/rust-audio-lib-sample/step3.md

 # Moving APIs to Modules

-With the APIs grow, we need a better way to organize code instead of putting lots of functions in one file. *Rust* provides a *module* system that can structure code in an systematical manner.
+With the APIs grow, we need a better way to organize code instead of putting lots of functions in one file. *Rust* provides a *module* system that can structure code in a systematical manner.
 See [here][modules] for more detail.

 ## Creating a Library Crate
 The first step to create a library crate is to new a file named *lib.rs* under our *src* directory.
 Then, put the code into *src/lib.rs* as follows: